cisagov/prescup-challenges/skilling-continuation-labs/enhanced-security-with-dns-and-domain-name-based-solutions/README.md

 The script will send several emails to your mail server.
 It will randomly select two malicious domains from a list and randomly select the recipients, so your output will look different from the screenshot above.
 You can run this script as many times as needed to test your work.

+*A solution guide link is available following the grading section, should you need it.*

 ### Mini-challenge Objectives

 Once the email script has been executed, you must do the following.
 Draw on your previous experience in the lab and apply the same concepts to the mini-challenge objectives: